FREE 5-Ingredient Recipe EBook

-Why You’ll Love This Hot Crab Dip Recipe
+Why You Need My Hot Crab Dip Recipe

 Ingredients & Substitutions

-This section explains how to choose the best ingredients for this crab dip recipe, what each one does in the recipe, and substitution options.
-For measurements, see the recipe card below.
+Here I explain the best ingredients for my crab dip recipe, what each one does, and substitution options.
+For measurements, see the recipe card.

-- Cream Cheese – The base of this hot crab dip recipe.
-Use full fat cream cheese for best flavor, but light or neufchatel works fine, too.
+- Cream Cheese – The base of my hot crab dip recipe.
+I always use full fat cream cheese for best flavor, but light or neufchatel works fine, too.
 Make sure your cream cheese is softened at room temperature, so that it mixes in well.

 - Sour Cream – If you want to lighten it up a bit, substitute Greek yogurt.

-- Mayonnaise – Make homemade mayo or use store-bought; either will work in this hot crab dip.
+- Mayonnaise – Make my homemade mayo or use store-bought; either will work.
 You can also use only sour cream or only mayo instead of both, but combining them tastes better in my opinion.

-- Old Bay Seasoning – This classic seafood seasoning makes an easy crab dip without messing with multiple spices individually, and it gives it a delicious, classic flavor.
+- Old Bay Seasoning – This classic seafood seasoning makes an easy crab dip without messing with multiple spices individually.
+I love a good shortcut!

-- Chives – These add delicate flavor and a pop of color.
-You could also use thinly sliced green onions instead.
+- Chives – For delicate flavor and a pop of color.
+You could also use thinly sliced green onions.

 How To Make Crab Dip

-- Mix creamy base.
+- Mix the creamy base.
 In a large bowl, stir together the cream cheese, sour cream, mayonnaise, lemon juice, and Old Bay seasoning, until smooth.
-Use a hand mixer to make this easy!
+Sometimes I use a hand mixer to make this easy (yay!), but it’s a tradeoff because then I have to wash it (nay!).

-- Add crab.
+- Add the crab.
 Fold in the crab meat using a spatula.

 Recipe Variations

-If you want to take this dip to the next level, try one (or more) of these additions:
+If you want to change things up, try one (or more) of these additions:

 - Garlic – Add 2-3 cloves of minced garlic or 1/2 teaspoon of garlic powder.